computoms/clock/README.md

 ## Creating an alias

-You can create a shortcut (alias) so make the package easier to be called from the command line.
+You can create a shortcut (alias) to make the package easier to be called from the command line.
 Follow the instructions below depending on your operating system.

 ### Windows PowerShell